0xcert/framework/README.md

 ## Security

 If you discover a security vulnerability regarding 0xcert Framework, please send an e-mail to the team via [hello@0xcert.org](mailto:hello@0xcert.org)!
 All security vulnerabilities will be promptly addressed.

+## Consulting from the 0xcert team

+Get help with that tough bug or make sure your dapp is ready to deploy.
+To get technical support, advice, code reviews, and development from the 0xcert core team, reach us at: [Hire 0xcert](mailto:hello@0xcert.org)

 ## Supported platforms